dominikhei/eartquake-streaming/readme.md

 __Frontend service__

 The Frontend is a containerized streamlit app.
-Once you run a terraform apply command, the image is automatically built and uploaded to AWS Ecr.
+Once you run the task pipeline, the image is automatically built and uploaded to AWS Ecr.
 A Fargate task pulls the image from there.
 The frontend can get the eartquake data from DynamoDb using the assumed role by Fargate.

 *This is how the Dashboard currently looks like:*
 ![](.images/eartquake_frontend.png)